D&D Beyond: Acquisition by Fandom

 On December 12, 2018, Fandom, Inc. announced that it had acquired all of Curse LLC's media assets, including D&D Beyond, for an undisclosed amount.

 In June 2019, D&D Beyond added an Encounter Builder tool set which was open to subscribers for alpha testing.
 Encounter Builder entered public beta testing in October 2019.

 In February 2020, D&D Beyond added a Combat Tracker which was open to subscribers for alpha testing.

-On March 25, 2020, Bradford, now Vice President of Tabletop Gaming at Fandom, told Syfy Wire that D&D Beyond's normal number of new users had doubled in the past two weeks during the COVID-19 pandemic and that there was also a "a similar increase in the number of active users".
+On March 25, 2020, Bradford, now Vice President of Tabletop Gaming at Fandom, told Syfy Wire that D&D Beyond's normal number of new users had doubled in the past two weeks during the COVID-19 pandemic and that there was also a "similar increase in the number of active users".
 In April 2020, The Wall Street Journal reported that "Bradford said the number of registered users has tripled in the past month, and the number of online players at any one time has doubled on average.
 The uptake has forced the company to accelerate the expansion of its infrastructure, which otherwise would have taken place months from now".

 In January 2021, James Haeck, lead writer for D&D Beyond, announced his departure from the company.
-In February 2021, Bradford, Todd Kenreck (creative manager at D&D Beyond & Fandom), and Laura Urban (community manager for D&D Beyond) all announced their departure from Fandom for other projects.
+In February 2021, Bradford, Todd Kenreck (creative manager at D&D Beyond & Fandom), and Lauren Urban (community manager for D&D Beyond) all announced their departure from Fandom for other projects.